-Initial age structure and proportion of biomass-at-age
+Initial age structure and proportion of biomass at age

-16. Estimates of the age structure and the proportion of biomass at age (Table 4) show that the 3+ age class was dominant in the population in 2014, forming 92% of the biomass present across the survey area.
+16. Estimates of the age structure and the proportion of biomass at age (Table 4) show that the 2+ age class was dominant in the population in 2016, forming 69% of the biomass present across the survey area.
+The age classes 3+ and 4+ were also in high abundance, at 30% and 27% of the biomass respectively.